biowpn/bioweapon/_posts/2024-09-30-template-best-practices.md

 auto ints = fn(s);
 ```

-On the other hand, with class template approach, `from_string<T>(s)` just works.
+On the other hand, with class template approach, `from_string<std::vector<int>>(s)` just works.

 There are other reasons why specializing function templates is considered bad practice.

-Generally speaking, only specialize function template when there is no other choice.
+- Function template specialization does not participate in overload resolution.
+This may lead to surprising behavior.
+- I recommend a read to this article by Herb Sutter: [Why Not Specialize Function Templates?](http://www.gotw.ca/publications/mill17.htm)

 Lastly, definitely don't do this: